neutmute/aspnetv5demo/readme.md

-# Experiments in ASP.NET v5 (vNext) #
+# Experiments in ASP.NET 5 vNext #

-A lean web project that demonstrates:
+A lean ASP.NET 5 web project that demonstrates:

-- TagHelpers from external and internal assemblies
+- MV6 `Tag Helper` from external and internal assemblies
-- NLog configured via code (haven't got nlog.config conventional location working yet)
+- `NLog` configured via code
-- Common.Logging
+- `Common.Logging` bindings
+- `TypeScript` residing in `wwwroot` with a `grunt-watch` task keeping it hot
+- `Bower` components deployed to and consumed from `wwwroot`

 ## Build
-Having problems with project reference, need to have check out folder as `C:\CodeOther\aspnetv5demo` due to nuget not restoring from relative paths

-so build steelcap:

-* `$lib\steelcap\dnu restore `
-* `$lib\steelcap\dnu build   `
-* `$lib\steelcap\dnu pack    `

-then compile and run `aspnetv5demo`
+Building the `aspnetv5demo` project should automatically copy the submodule `SteelCap` binaries to the web project's `bin` folder.